rio-codes/rosedust/README.md

 # rosedust
 ## a pretty, desaturated pink theme to calm your heart
-based on the palette from my personal website, rio.pink contains the following themes:
+based on the palette from my personal website

+## theme installation instructions

 ### gtk 2/3